Isha160/Live-Chat-Application/README.md

 ## 📌 Project Description

-Live Chat Application is a real-time web application developed using Spring Boot and WebSockets that enables users to communicate instantly through a browser-based interface.
+---Live Chat Application is a real-time web application developed using Spring Boot and WebSockets that enables users to communicate instantly through a browser-based interface.
 The application uses the WebSocket protocol with STOMP messaging to establish a persistent, bidirectional connection between client and server, ensuring low-latency message delivery without page refresh.
 ---

 ## 🚀 Features